 Switching schools is not easy, but having the right attitude about it and doing some work in the beginning can make the switch much easier to handle.

 - Learn as much as you can about your new school.
-See if you can get on the school's website and find out: Where is it?
+See if you can find the school's website and find out: Where is it?
 How big is it?
 How does it compare to the school you currently attend?
 The more you know about your school, the better you'll feel when you walk in the first day.

 - Ask a parent to call ahead to your new school or do it yourself.
-You can find out what the students are studying, what projects they've done, and what sports and clubs they offer.
+You can find out what the students are studying, what projects they've done and what sports and clubs they offer.
 Then you'll know if there is any catching up you will need to do or if you can join a team or club at your new school that you loved at your old school.

 - Join your Youth Sponsorship Program.
 This is a perfect way to meet someone new and learn all about your new school and installation before you even get there.
-Check with the Youth Director at your current installation for help finding the person in charge of Youth Sponsorship at your new installation.
+Check with the youth director at your current installation for help finding the person in charge of youth sponsorship at your new installation.
 Then, you'll get paired up with another kid your age who attends the school you'll be going to.
-This person can tell you what the other kids are wearing, what the teachers are like, and what fun things are going on.
+This person can tell you what the other kids are wearing, what the teachers are like and what fun things are going on.
 Plus, you'll have a friend waiting for you when you arrive!